qmk/qmk_firmware/keyboards/planck/keymaps/xyverz/readme.md

 ## About this keymap:

 This keymap really isn't too far different from the default Planck layout.
-The biggest changes are with the shift keys being on the third row, and with a fairly revamped bottom row that takes its queues from the Kinesis Advantage.
+The biggest changes are the placement of shift keys on both sides of the third row, and with a fairly revamped bottom row that takes its layout queues from the Kinesis Advantage.
 I share the bottom row with all layers; using `GUI_T(KC_BSPC)` on the backspace key; It's GUI when held and Backspace when tapped.
 This helps using keyboard shortcuts on the Mac so much easier.
 Function keys can be found on the `ADJUST` layer.

 This revision includes documentation and some significant clean-up / unification of the middle two rows in the `RAISE` & `LOWER` layers.